gayatrig19/we-travellers-frontend/README.md

 - The list of most popular profiles in the side bar of the page can be viewed through every page on the website and is accessible to all users.
 The profiles are displayed in descending order with the popular ones at the top.
 The list is updated depending on number of followers a user has.
 - Clicking on the profile avatar can take user to the selected user profile.
 The popular profiles view is different for large screen and smaller screen sizes given images below.

-- Popular profiles for small screens
+- Popular profiles for small screens:

 ![popular_profiles_small_screens](https://res.cloudinary.com/dpzitpjjc/image/upload/v1716997852/popular_profiles_small_screens_zvlyuz.png)

-- Popular profiles for Unauthorised(left) and authorised Users(right)(large screens)
+- Popular profiles for Unauthorised(left) and authorised Users(right)(large screens):

 ![popular_profiles_unauthorised](https://res.cloudinary.com/dpzitpjjc/image/upload/v1716997677/popular_profiles_unauthorised_qvwwjm.png) ![popular_profiles_authorised](https://res.cloudinary.com/dpzitpjjc/image/upload/v1716997776/popular_profiles_authorised_rsgo8m.png)